Chalarangelo/30-seconds-of-code/content/snippets/articles/s/bash-alias-dollar-sign.md

 ---
-title: "Tip: A bash alias for copying commands from the web"
+title: A bash alias for copying commands from the web
 shortTitle: Bash alias for copying from the web
 type: tip
 language: git